 Eq.
 2

-From this model, we generated species- and genera- level posterior predictions of grazing rates and assigned to each individual cropping fish observed in UVCs.
-Fish belonging to genera which were not present in the feeding observation dataset were assigned average feeding rates irrespective of species and genera (i.e. the model intercept, β0) We then used allometric relationships to convert bite rates into grams of carbon (g C) removed through EAM consumption (Marshell and Mumby 2015).
+From this model, we generated species- and genera- level posterior predictions of grazing rates and assigned them to each individual cropping fish observed in UVCs.
+Fish belonging to genera which were not present in the feeding observation dataset were assigned average feeding rates irrespective of species and genera (i.e. the model intercept, β0).
+We then used allometric relationships to convert bite rates into grams of carbon (g C) removed through EAM consumption (Marshell and Mumby 2015).
 Following Van Rooij et al. (1998), daily carbon intake was linked to body mass (M, grams) as

 Eq.
 3